jiehe2/PCR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The main goal of package PCR is to estimate coefficient matrices in high-dimensional positive-definite covariance regression model.
+PCR is an R package for macOS.
+The main goal of this package is to estimate coefficient matrices in high-dimensional positive-definite covariance regression model.

 The primary function for parameter estimation is `PCR_est`, which